Insurance For Online Therapy: Support Mental Health With Therapy Sessions

 Medicaid and Medicare plans for therapy sessions

 Those with incomes that fall below a certain threshold or who are 65 years old or older may qualify for medical benefits via Medicaid or Medicare, respectively.
-These programs may cover therapy sessions, depending on eligibility and specific plan details.
+These programs may offer insurance coverage for therapy sessions, depending on eligibility and specific plan details.
 State Medicaid agencies and the United States Social Security Administration can provide further information about qualifications and coverage, as well as details on how to apply for and enroll in a plan.
 The Children’s Health Insurance Program may also be an option for obtaining coverage for children.

 Does insurance for online therapy cover mental health care and therapy sessions?